dystortia/dystortia/README.md

 <div align="center">

-  ꒰ " If we're reborn, and we're reborn as humans, can I be your bride? . " ꒱
+  ꒰ " By the Blood of Sanguinius . " ꒱

   </div>